Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Shortly after the portage from Knife Lake, we made camp at around 16:30 on the US (BWCA) side of Ottertrack.
-Compared to the sites in Quetico, this one is notably more heavily used&mdash;and it comes equipped with obnoxious and aggressive chipmunks that we must shoo away from our gear.
+Compared to the sites in Quetico, this one is notably more heavily used&mdash;and it comes equipped with obnoxious and aggressive chipmunks that we must repeatedly shoo away from our gear.

 Saw a lot of loons today.
 One pair let us paddle within 6 feet.

-Tonight, we finished the last of the tequila and switched to bourbon, and had our first backpacker meal.
-As before, it is food.
+Tonight, we finished the last of the tequila and switched to bourbon.
+And we had our first backpacker meal.
+As before, they are calories.
 They have reduced the sodium but have not improved the taste.
 Royce had a take on Spanish Rice called *Italian Style Pepper Steak* that he found particularly reprehensible.
 I found it boring but edible.

 Good day and good weather.
 Paddling was challenging enough to keep me focused.
-The wind forced me to paddle on one side for long stretches which was awfully tiring, but needs must.
+The wind forced me to paddle on one side for long stretches, which was tiring.
+But needs must.

-Tomorrow, we turn north into a bay of Ottertrack that I've never seen, portage into Jasper, and further north into Quetico.
+Tomorrow, we turn north into a bay of Ottertrack that I've never seen, portage into Jasper, and head further north into Quetico.

 [index](#index)